Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.4 - Carbon Reinforced Fuselage/README.md

-Creating Interactive Components

 # Lab 3.4 - Carbon Reinforced Fuselage ✈ Hardening the frontend
-This lab exercise guides participants through coding exercises using GitHub Copilot to understand its suggestions and capabilities.
-It involves TBD
+This lab focuses on configuring eslint to identify and fix lint issues, updating package dependencies, and optionally creating a Playwright UI Test project.

 ## Prerequisites
 - The prerequisites steps must be completed, see [Labs Prerequisites](./Labs/Lab%201.1%20-%20Pre-Flight%20Checklist)